w3f/Grants-Program/applications/polkadot-mempool-explorer-v2.md

-- generic tutorial on how to create a polkadot dashboard to fetch transactions using polkadot-js API.
+- series of tutorials on polkadot-js APIs

 Currently there's a lack of proper tutorials/education materials for anything polkadot-js API related stuff other than the official docs.
-I would like to create an extensive tutorial on how to consume polkadot-js API (more details below)
+I would like to create an extensive tutorial on how to consume polkadot-js APIs (more details in Milestone section).

-***polkadot js API tutorials overview***

-target audience: folks with zero or intermediate knowledge of polkadot

-- basic overview of polkadot architecture

-- explanation of basic terms like extrinsics, events, state/rpc queries, query subscription

-- design a step by step tutorial to create a transaction dashboard, by fetching the transactions in the API or UI if possible